 - Find a temporary way to go up and down the stairs (sideways or backwards) to make them tolerable and decrease irritation.

-- Complete these 3 rounds of these exercises at least 4-5 times per week.
-It would be best if you could follow this sequence: Exercise 1, exercise 2, exercise 3 then repeat 2 more times through.
+- Complete these exercises at least 3-4 times per week.
+It would be best if you could follow this sequence: Exercise 1, exercise 2, exercise 3 then repeat 1-2 more times through.
 If you notice pain during the exercises don’t go down as far or reduce the number of reps.
 You may feel some discomfort when starting new exercises but they should not cause significant pain.

-- Download the 3 Stair Climbing Secrets Every Go Getter Needs to Know in order to climb stairs with ease and without pain, even with knee arthritis!
-So what is this?
+- Download the 3 Stair Climbing Secrets Every Go Getter Needs to Know in order to climb stairs with ease.
+Learn more about this below!

 There are affiliate links from Amazon embedded in this post that offer a small commission without any cost to you.